Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Systematic Literature Review Tools analysed through AI and Generic Features

 \section{Systematic Literature Review Tools analysed through AI and Generic Features}

 In this appendix, we report three tables that describe the 21 systematic literature review tools examined according to both generic and AI-based features.
 In Appendix~\ref{appendixa} and Appendix~\ref{appendixb}, we present the analysis of the AI features for the screening and the extraction phases, respectively.
 In Appendix~\ref{appendixc}, we report the analysis of the tools according to the generic features.
 Due to space constraints, only a summarised version of these tables is included here.
-The full version is available online at \url{https://angelosalatino.github.io/ai-slr/}.
+The full version is available online on both GitHub (\url{https://angelosalatino.github.io/ai-slr/}) and the Open Research Knowledge Graph (\url{https://doi.org/10.48366/R692116}).

 \newgeometry{margin=1cm} \begin{landscape}